anujagann/MR-iNet/README.md

+# Marconi-Rosenblatt Framework for Intelligent Networks (MR-iNetGym) For Rapid Design and Implementation of Distributed Multi-agent Reinforcement Learning Solutions for Wireless Networks
-# MR-iNet: software encompassing a CDMA ns-3 module, ns3-gym scenario, and reinforcemnet learning framework
+### Software encompassing a CDMA ns-3 module, ns3-gym scenario, and reinforcemnet learning framework

 ## CDMA Module
 The CDMA module is in the `cdmanew` folder.